S004 Proactively Prevent

 How to use (steps)

 1) Show a short model.
 2) Name 2–3 success criteria.
 3) Do the first step together.
-4) Release pupils with a ‘first checkpoint’.
+4) Release students with a ‘first checkpoint’.

 Teacher language (examples)